bartobri/bmenu/README.md

 fi
 ```

-If you do this, it is best to unclude a menu option to launch a shell.
+If you do this, it is best to include a menu option to launch a shell.
 Add the following to your menu
 options file:

 ```